01 of 10

 09 of 10

-One admonition: galley kitchens, with their very narrow center floor, will look odd if you lay large tiles, especially if they are parallel to the cabinets.Continue to 10 of 10 below.
+One caution: galley kitchens, with their very narrow center floor, will look odd if you lay large tiles, especially if long grout lines run parallel to the cabinets.Continue to 10 of 10 below.

 10 of 10